9th in the UK for Politics and International Relations.Guardian League Table 2021

 In Year 3, you'll continue to study core and optional modules and you'll undertake a significant piece of independent research where you'll select a topic of special interest within your discipline area.

-98% of our Politics students were satisfied with the teaching quality of their course.
+97% of our Politics students were satisfied with their learning opportunities.

 National Student Survey 2020